What are the options for buying an electric car on finance?

 Charging: While the purchase price of electric vehicles is currently higher than standard cars, with no road tax and the cost of recharging significantly lower than a tank of fuel, the running costs tend to be a lot lower.
 There are thousands of free electric car charge points in the UK, often found at supermarkets, shopping centres, service stations and public car parks.

-For more information on the running costs of electric compared to standard vehicles read our guide to the true cost of driving green.
+For more information on the running costs of electric compared to standard vehicles read our guide to electric car charging.

 Looking for more guidance and information about the different types of car finance?
 Our guides are here to help: